Govindasamy Mugesh

 Govindasamy Mugesh (born 1970) is an Indian inorganic and physical chemist, a professor and the head of the Mugesh Laboratory attached to the department of Inorganic and Physical Chemistry at the Indian Institute of Science.
-He is known for his studies on mechanism of thyroid hormone action and is an elected fellow of the Indian Academy of Sciences, Indian National Science Academy, Royal Society of Chemistry and the National Academy of Sciences, India.
+He is known for his studies on the mechanism of thyroid hormone action and is an elected fellow of the Indian Academy of Sciences, Indian National Science Academy, Royal Society of Chemistry and the National Academy of Sciences, India.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2012, for his contributions to chemical sciences.
 In 2019, he was awarded the Infosys Prize in Physical Sciences for his seminal work in the chemical synthesis of small molecules and nanomaterials for biomedical applications.

 Biography

-Born on 29 May 1970 in the south Indian state of Tamil Nadu, G. Mugesh completed his graduate studies in chemistry at the University of Madras in 1990 and after obtaining a master's degree from Bharathidasan University in 1993, he enrolled for his doctoral degree at the Indian Institute of Technology, Mumbai under the guidance of H. B. Singh to secure a PhD in 1998.
+Born on 29 May 1970 in the south Indian state of Tamil Nadu, G. Mugesh completed his graduate studies in chemistry at the University of Madras in 1990.
+After obtaining a master's degree from the Bharathidasan University in 1993, he enrolled for his doctoral degree at the Indian Institute of Technology, Mumbai under the guidance of H. B. Singh to secure a PhD in 1998.
 Remaining at the institute, he did his post doctoral studies there till 2000 and moved to continue his studies at the laboratories of :de:Wolf-Walther du Mont of Brunswick University of Technology and :de:Helmut Sies of University of Düsseldorf on an Alexander von Humboldt fellowship till 2001.
-Subsequently, obtaining a Skaggs Postdoctoral Fellowship, he moved to the US to work with K. C. Nicolaou at Scripps Research Institute.
+After obtaining a Skaggs Postdoctoral Fellowship, he moved to the US to work with K. C. Nicolaou at the Scripps Research Institute.
 On his return to India in 2002, he joined the Indian Institute of Science as an assistant professor where he rose in ranks to become an associate professor in 2006 and a professor at the department of inorganic and physical chemistry in 2012.
 At IISc, he heads the Mugesh Laboratory attached to it.